beetbox/pyacoustid/README.rst

 0.7
   Properly encode Unicode parameters (resolves a ``UnicodeEncodeError`` in fingerprint submission).
+  Parse all recordings for each Acoustid lookup result.

 0.6
   Add a new function, ``fingerprint_file``, that automatically selects a